Skip to main content

 - retriever.retriever_index

-Build the Pipeline File
+Compile Pipeline File

 ultrarag build examples/corpus_index.yaml

-Modify the Parameter File
+Modify Parameter File

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/yaml.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=69b41e79144bc908039c2ee3abbb1c3bexamples/parameters/corpus_index_parameter.yaml